 About Eric Buechel

 DeCret School of Art and Broward Community College, Fl.
 In NYC I worked as an illustrator.
 In 1991 I left the art field and pioneered a process that recycled CRT's and computer related components which was featured on the front page of the New York Times on April 14th 1993.
 Later that year NJ Senator Lautenberg nominated me for the NJ Pride Award in Science and Technology.
 In 2002 I sold my company, Advanced Recovery and opened an art gallery in central TN.
-My most recent exhibition is a collection of 14 works of art on loan to Roane State College in Crossville, Cumberland County, TN.,
+My most recent exhibition is a collection of 15 works of art on exhibition at the CUMBERLAND MEDICAL CENTER/SURGERY CENTER 116 Brown Avenue, Crossville, TN 38555

 Future Works: I'm working on 12 contemporary photogravues etched and printed from a copper plate.
 The scenes are of central Tennessee and showcases the rural areas between Nashville, Knoxville and Chattanooga, TN.
 The sizes will be from 6" x 8" to 20" x 30".

 116 Brown Avenue